mmckeever23/BeenThere/README.md

 ## Technologies Used

 BeenThere is built using TypeScript in an Angular framework on the front end and Java in a Spring Boot framework, connected to a SQL database, on the backend.

-## Backend Application

-The backend of this application is available at: https://github.com/mmckeever23/BeenThereBackend